lucashillebrandt/botmoni/README.md

 Currently, to check for malware, we are using [Virus Total](https://www.virustotal.com/).
 In order to use the malware checks, you will need to create an account with [Virus Total](https://www.virustotal.com/) and create an API key.
 They offer a free plan up to 500 checks per day.
 No commercial use.
 Please consider using a paid version to support their service if you can.

+## Emails

+Currently this tool has been tested using Google SMTP.
+Please do not use your actual email password to send emails.
+Please generate an App password for the SMTP connection.
+Here is [an article](https://support.google.com/accounts/answer/185833) to help you in the process.

+Note: The password should contain 16 characters and should not contain spaces.